is-void/is-void/README.md

 ## 💻 Other Projects
 ### Story Engine
--An ongoing project to create an all-inclusive standalone story creation enviroment
+- An ongoing project to create an all-inclusive standalone story creation enviroment

 [See the code!](https://github.com/is-void/StoryEngine)